nominetresearch/microbit-networking-book-python/broadcast/notes.md

 Task 2)
 - Replace MakeCode with Python blocks
 - The files provided _SendNumber.hex_ and _SendString.hex_ cannot be used to test the program written by the user

+Task 3)
+- No changes needed

+Extended)
+- No changes needed